liseche/kg_sleep_apnea/README.md

 `kg_explorer/scripts`: other scripts used to achieve the final goal of generating knowledge graphs.

 In the directory named `data` we provide a data set for NER on a selection of the medical manual ICSD-3, annotated by ourselves.
 The annotation guidelines used is provided in the directory `reports`.
-See the thesis for more details on this data set. `thesis_outputs` contain NER annotations of the ICSD-3 annotated by different models, and logs from evaluation scripts.
+See the thesis for more details on this data set. `outputs` contain NER annotations of the ICSD-3 annotated by different models, and logs from evaluation scripts.

 # Prerequisites